Water Chemistry Water Chemistry — How Long Do Pool Chemicals Take to Work? Complete Timeline

 Cyanuric Acid (CYA)

 Stabilizer is notoriously slow to dissolve and distribute, often taking 24-48 hours for complete integration.
-Powdered CYA should be pre-dissolved in a bucket of pool water before adding to the pool, or added to a sock in the skimmer for gradual dissolution.
+Powdered CYACyanuric Acid (stabilizer) — Sunscreen for your chlorine — it keeps sunlight from burning it off.
+The catch: the more you have, the more chlorine you need to keep. learn more → should be pre-dissolved in a bucket of hot water before adding to the pool, or added to a sock in the skimmer for gradual dissolution.

 Never test CYA levels immediately after addition - you'll get falsely low readings.
 Wait at least 48 hours with continuous circulation before testing.
 Target 30-50 ppm for regular chlorine pools, or 70-80 ppm for salt water generator systems.

 Warning: CYA is nearly impossible to remove except through water dilution, so add conservatively.
-Calculate precisely using the formula: 1 pound of stabilizer per 3,000 gallons raises CYA by approximately 10 ppm.
+For a quick estimate, use our all-in-one pool calculator.

 Specialty Chemicals and Clarifiers